 The first modification is the shape of the structure.
 The easel will now have four hollow legs to increase balance and storage space.
 The outer legs are hollow, with a smaller diameter leg inside that helps the legs extend.
 The legs will adjust the height from 2.5 feet to 4 feet to suit all clients who both stand and sit when painting.
 Aside from the legs, the tabletop will have a section carved out to hold art mediums within easier reach.
-This way paints can be more organized and other artists can use the empty space.
+This way paints can be more organized and the empty space can be used by other artists.